kaio-viana/base-djsv14/README.md

 To compile TypeScript and start the bot:
 ```
-npm run build     # Compiles TypeScript to JavaScript
-npm start         # Starts the bot using compiled files
+npm start         # Compiles TypeScript to JavaScript and starts the bot using compiled files
 ```

 ## 📝 License